hurui/docker-openvpn-proxy/README.md

 If the openvpn service needs to set up an internal dns server, you need to add the `--dns=ip` parameter of docker run.

-Example: Suppose the ip of the dns service is `10.0.0.1`, It is best to set up another public dns.
+> Suppose the ip of the dns service is `10.0.0.1`, It is best to set up another public dns.

 ```sh
 docker run --dns=10.0.0.1 --dns=1.1.1.1 ...